Dix Park: Dorothea Dix Hospital

 In operation between 1859 and 1970, the three-acre cemetery contains approximately 900 graves of patients who died at the hospital.
 Little was known about most of the people buried here.
 In 1991, work began to identify these patients and install new grave markers.
 With extensive help from volunteers, almost 800 people have been identified.

 Gipson Play Plaza

 The 18.5-acre Gipson Play Plaza officially opened June 6, 2025 at the park's Lake Wheeler Road entrance.
-Designed by Michael Van Valkenburgh Associates and with play equipment from Germany's Richter Spielgeräte, the park took three years to complete.
+Designed by Michael Van Valkenburgh Associates and with play equipment from Germany's Richter Spielgeräte, and constructed by Balfour Beatty - Holt Brothers Construction, a Joint Venture, the park took three years to complete.
 Namesake donors Tom and Pat Gipson provided $10 million for the $70 million project, with additional funds from a 2022 Raleigh bond measure.
 The plaza was intentionally designed for intergenerational and disability-accessible use.
 The play plaza includes the following distinctive features: